Which Solid Gold Grain Free Recipe Cups Get

 Solid Gold Grain Free Mighty Mini Lamb, Sweet Potato and Cranberry was selected to represent the other products in the line for this review.

 Wet Dog Food

 Estimated Dry Matter Nutrient Content

-Ingredients: Chicken, chicken broth, water sufficient for processing, chicken liver, dried egg whites, peas, carrots, potato starch, salmon, guar gum, sodium phosphate, salt, natural flavor, potassium chloride, canola oil, choline chloride, zinc proteinate, iron proteinate, xanthan gum, fish oil (preserved with mixed tocopherols), thiamine mononitrate, vitamin E supplement, copper proteinate, manganese proteinate, sodium selenite, cobalt proteinate, niacin supplement, d-calcium pantothenate, vitamin A supplement, riboflavin supplement, biotin, vitamin B12 supplement, potassium iodide, pyridoxine hydrochloride, vitamin D3 supplement, folic acid, rosemary extract
+Ingredients: Water sufficient for processing, lamb, chicken liver, whitefish, sweet potatoes, dried egg whites, turkey, chicken, dried ground peas, cranberries, spinach, guar gum, sodium phosphate, salt, natural flavor, apples, potassium chloride, pumpkin, blueberries, carrots, choline chloride, zinc proteinate, iron proteinate, xanthan gum, vitamin E supplement, copper proteinate, manganese proteinate, sodium selenite, thiamine mononitrate, cobalt proteinate, niacin supplement, d-calcium pantothenate, vitamin A supplement, riboflavin supplement, biotin, vitamin B12 supplement, potassium iodide, pyridoxine hydrochloride, vitamin D3 supplement, folic acid

 Fiber (estimated dry matter content) = 5.6%